richardimaoka/alpakka-blog-post/README.md

 ### Details of the example

-Again the full code example can be found [here](https://github.com/richardimaoka/alpakka-blog-post/tree/master/src/main/java/com/example).
+The full code example can be found [here](https://github.com/richardimaoka/alpakka-blog-post/tree/master/src/main/java/com/example/CassandraSourceExample.java).

 To go through the example code, you firstly need to add following import statements,